Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

 Four gossip protocols feature in this contribution.
-The protocol conditions are for any $a,b \in A$ with $a \neq b$. \begin{itemize} \item $\ANY$ with protocol condition $\ANY_{ab} := \top$; \item $\CMO$ with protocol condition $\CMO_{ab} := \neg Cab \et \neg Cba$; \item $\PIG$ with protocol condition $\PIG_{ab} := \hat{K}_a \Vel_{c \in A} ((S_a c \et \neg S_b c) \vel (\neg S_a c \et S_b c))$; \item $\LNS$ with protocol condition $\LNS_{ab} := \neg S_a b$. \end{itemize}
+The protocol conditions are for any $a,b \in A$ with $a \neq b$. \begin{itemize} \item $\ANY$ with protocol condition $\ANY_{ab} := \top$; \item $\LNS$ with protocol condition $\LNS_{ab} := \neg S_a b$. \item $\CMO$ with protocol condition $\CMO_{ab} := \neg Cab \et \neg Cba$; \item $\PIG$ with protocol condition $\PIG_{ab} := \hat{K}_a \Vel_{c \in A} ((S_a c \et \neg S_b c) \vel (\neg S_a c \et S_b c))$; \end{itemize}

+Protocols with these protocol conditions have been investigated in the literature but with the weaker termination condition that all agents are experts ($\Exp_A$ instead of $E\!\Exp_A$).
+As these protocols have the same protocol condition, they come with the same protocol-permitted call sequences and we will therefore use the same name below.

-The acronym $\ANY$ stands for \emph{make ANY call} and is the standard (uninformed) protocol in the gossip literature \cite{kermarrecetal:2007} (not necessarily with the epistemic interpretation in our work).
-In any infinite \emph{fair} $\ANY$-sequence any call occurs arbitrarily often.
+The acronym $\ANY$ stands for \emph{make ANY call} and is the standard uninformed protocol in the gossip literature~\cite{kermarrecetal:2007}.
+There are infinite $\ANY$-permitted sequences, such as repeating the same call forever.

-The acronym $\PIG$ stands for {\em Possible Information Growth}.
-Intuitively, the call $ab$ is permitted if $a$ considers it possible that: $a$ will learn a secret $c$ that $b$ knows but not $a$, or that: $b$ will learn a secret $c$ that $a$ knows but not $b$.
-It has been investigated in \cite{attamahetal.ecai:2014,DitmarschEPRS17}.
-Both $\ANY$ and $\PIG$ permit infinite call sequences.
+The acronym $\LNS$ stands for \emph{Learn New Secrets}.
+A call $ab$ is $\LNS$-permitted if agent $a$ does not know the secret of agent $b$~\cite{attamahetal.ecai:2014,DitmarschEPRS17,hvdetal.dynamicgossip:2019}.
+This protocol is traditionally known as NOHO, for \emph{No One Hears Own}~\cite{hedetniemietal:1988}.
+All $\LNS$-permitted sequences are finite, as each agent will call any other agent at most once, and will therefore makes at most $|A|-1$ calls.

 The acronym $\CMO$ stands for \emph{Call Me Once}.
 You are allowed to call an agent if you have not yet been involved in a call with that agent.
-This protocol was introduced in \cite{hvdetal.dynamicgossip:2019} and is reminiscent of \cite{doerr}.
-As any two out of $n$ agents are only allowed to have a call once, the maximum number of calls in $\CMO$ is $\binom{n}{2} = \frac{n(n-1)}{2}$.
+This protocol was introduced in~\cite{hvdetal.dynamicgossip:2019} and is reminiscent of~\cite{doerr}.
+As any two out of $n$ agents are only allowed to call each other once, the maximum number of calls in $\CMO$ is $\binom{n}{2} = \frac{n(n-1)}{2}$.

-The acronym $\LNS$ stands for {\em Learn New Secrets}.
-A call $ab$ is $\LNS$-permitted iff agent $a$ does not know the secret of agent $b$ \cite{attamahetal.ecai:2014,DitmarschEPRS17,hvdetal.dynamicgossip:2019}.
-This protocol is traditionally known as NOHO, for {\em No One Hears Own} \cite{hedetniemietal:1988}.
-Both $\CMO$ and $\LNS$ only permit finite call sequences.

-If we identify a protocol $\prot$ with its extension (the set of $\prot$-permitted call sequences), we note that $\LNS \subset \CMO \subset \ANY$ and that $\PIG \subset \ANY$.
-For the expert goal we additionally have $\CMO\subset \PIG$ \cite[Prop.\ 53]{DitmarschEPRS17}.
-We will see later (Corollary~\ref{thm:cmonotpig}) that this no longer holds for the super expert goal.